Toxic waste: Mapping of toxic waste in the United States

+Examples of Toxic Waste Issues Globally

 Toxic Lead Waste and Disease in Three Latin American Countries

 It can be seen that in Argentina, Mexico, and Uruguay there has been an increase in industrial development, urbanization, and socioeconomic forces.
 As these industries grow there is an underlying consequence of pollution that comes from environmental exposure to hazardous waste.
 When people are exposed to this pollution, they suffer negative health effects.
 With diseases on the rise, the disability-adjusted life year (DALY) starts to decline, so the time the average person lives decreases, especially in low to middle-income countries.

-These low to middle-income countries (LMIC) have minimal resources to deal with toxic waste, such as “inadequate regulation, the informality of many industries, poor surveillance, and improper disposal of contaminants.”
-For example, “lead is still used for glazing artisanal ceramics despite the availability of less hazardous alternatives.”
+These low to middle-income countries (LMIC) have minimal resources to deal with toxic waste, such as "inadequate regulation, the informality of many industries, poor surveillance, and improper disposal of contaminants."
+For example, "lead is still used for glazing artisanal ceramics despite the availability of less hazardous alternatives."
 Lead enters the soil and water sources if not kept under control.
-Children are more susceptible than adults to absorbing more lead if exposed early on, causing them to have “behavioral problems in adolescence, IQ decrements, cognitive impairment, and decreased visuospatial skills.”
+Children are more susceptible than adults to absorbing more lead if exposed early on, causing them to have "behavioral problems in adolescence, IQ decrements, cognitive impairment, and decreased visuospatial skills."
 If adults are exposed occupationally, they can have higher rates of hypertension than the average person.
 Men can result in low sperm count and females can result in miscarriages.

-In order to further quantify the burden of diseases caused by toxic wastes TSIP, Toxic Sites Identification Program, “ identifies active and abandoned hazardous waste sites resulting from both formal and informal industrial activities in LMICs”.
+In order to further quantify the burden of diseases caused by toxic wastes TSIP, Toxic Sites Identification Program, " identifies active and abandoned hazardous waste sites resulting from both formal and informal industrial activities in LMICs".
 As an investigation begins a key pollutant is sought out and identified.
-For example, “Heavy metals are the most commonly occurring key pollutant, with ingestion of contaminated soils being the most commonly occurring route of exposure listed in the TSIP database”.
+For example, researcher Jack Caravanos in a study on toxic waste sites in Argentina, Mexico and Uruguay, states tha "Heavy metals are the most commonly occurring key pollutant, with ingestion of contaminated soils being the most commonly occurring route of exposure listed in the TSIP database."
 Argentina, Mexico, and Uruguay were chosen since they had more available data after meeting certain criteria.
-As of now, there are five criteria that have to be met in order for a hazardous waste site to be included in the analysis; " a biological or environmental sample had to be present; a population at risk had to be specified; the location of the site was represented by GPS coordinates, and a description of the activities leading to contamination were outlined.”
+As of now, there are five criteria that have to be met in order for a hazardous waste site to be included in the analysis; "a biological or environmental sample had to be present; a population at risk had to be specified; the location of the site was represented by GPS coordinates, and a description of the activities leading to contamination were outlined."
 To measure the amount of lead in the soil a handheld X-ray fluorescence (XRF) spectrometer was used.
 When this method seemed unavailable and an area was suspected of having to lead contamination, the blood of individuals was tested to show the amount the people who were exposed to lead.